jlewallen/stock-estimator/README.md

 ## Things that are broken or need to be done:

-1. Unavailable coloring on CutList.
-2. Hovering in diagram highlights the board in the CutList.
+1. Hovering in diagram highlights the board in the CutList1
-3. Some kind of persistence.
+2. Some kind of persistence2